Factors of 2

 \end{array}$

-There is no remainder when the number $2$ is divided by itself, it means the number $2$ divides the same number completely.
-Therefore, the number $2$ is a factor of itself.
+When the number $2$ is divided by itself, there is no remainder, which means that $2$ divides itself exactly.
+Therefore, the positive integer $2$ is a factor of itself.